PrivateCoffee/synapse-registration/README.md

 - **Step 3**: Review the registration request and set the status to `Approved` or `Denied`.
 This will enable the Matrix account and send an email to the user.

 4. **Clean up registrations**:

+**Note**: This is no longer necessary.
+Old registrations are automatically cleaned up.

 You can use the `synapse_registration cleanup` command to remove old registration requests.